I'm a Celebrity Get Me out of Here 2022: An in-depth look at the stars facing the jungle

 I'm a Celebrity Get Me out of Here 2022: An in-depth look at the stars facing the jungle.
 Image: ITV

-I’m a Celebrity is back on our screens this Sunday, November 6 at 9 pm and this year the show is back in the Jungle.
+I’m a Celebrity Get Me out of Here is back on our screens this Sunday, November 6 at 9 pm (UK time) and this year the show is back in the Jungle.

 Olivia is looking forward to a digital detox from the real world.
 When asked to take part Olivia said yes straight away.
 She is looking forward to allowing people to see another side of her.